soggybag/Sushi-Neko-SpriteKit-Swift/P6-Gameplay-Part-2/content.md

 Time to give the player some points.

 > [action]
-> Add the following code after:
+> Add the following code in touchesBegan(...) after:
 >
 ```
 /* Increment Health */